-Painful swallowing is relatively common and experienced by people of all ages from time to time.
-This symptom can be caused by anything from a throat infection to a toothache.
-Difficulty swallowing along with pain is generally the sign of an infection or an allergic reaction.
+Painful swallowing is relatively common.
+People of all ages may experience it.
+This symptom has many possible causes.
+Difficulty swallowing along with pain is generally a symptom of an infection or an allergic reaction.
 See your doctor if the pain is severe or if it interferes with eating, drinking, or breathing.

 - swallowing large pills

 - improperly swallowing jagged food, such as chips or crackers

 In rare cases, painful swallowing can indicate certain types of cancer, such as esophageal cancer.

 What are possible complications?

 Conditions that cause painful swallowing can lead to complications such as:

 - chest infections

 - a loss of taste, which may be temporary or permanent

 - swollen lymph nodes in the neck, which may make it difficult to turn your head or to lean your head back